mercurymedia/elm-message-toast/README.md

 -- Message that assigns a new "Danger" message to the MessageToast handler.

 ShowDanger ->
-    ( { model | customMessageToast = MessageToast.danger model.customMessageToast "Something critical happened." }, Cmd.none )
+    ( { model | messageToast = MessageToast.danger model.messageToast "Something critical happened." }, Cmd.none )
 ```

 ## Example

-An example can be found in the `examples/` folder.
-To build the example and view it in the browser you can simply run `make` from inside the `examples/` folder.
+Examples can be found in the `examples/` folder.
+To build the examples and view it in the browser you can simply run `elm make examples/Default.elm` or `elm make examples/Configured.elm`.

 ---